weiks/poq-docs/README.md

   [POQ Unity SDK](https://assetstore.unity.com/packages/tools/integration/quarterssdk-226386)
   to start integrating the Quarters in games on the Unity platform.
 More info in [the Unity integration docs](./docs/unity-sdk-integration.md).
+- If you have a server, you can also use the [Game API](./docs/game-api.md) to reward users with Quarters.

 ## Overview